KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-api.md

 The `electrum` method connects your MM2 instance to the `coin` blockchain using electrum technology (e.g. lite mode).

-This allows the user to rely on SPV technology for blockchain syncing, rather than syncing the entire blockchain locally.
+This allows the user to rely on SPV technology for blockchain syncing, rather than syncing the entire blockchain to their local machine.

 ### Arguments: